St Anthony's College, Leuven: The Pastoral Irish College, Louvain

+The Irish Dominican College, Louvain

-The Irish Dominican College, Louvain (Irish Dominican College of Holy Cross), founded in 1620's, priory built in 1650 and chapel in 1659, was also suppressed in 1795, the property sold and buildings destroyed in 1799-1800, the street name in La Rue des Dominicains Irlandais now in Flemish lerse Predikherenstraat (Irish Preachers' Street) is all that remains.
+The Irish Dominican College, Louvain (Irish Dominican College of Holy Cross), founded in 1620's, a priory built in 1650 and chapel in 1659, also in 1659 the College was fully incorporated into the University of Louvain.
+With the other colleges it was also suppressed in 1795, the property sold and buildings destroyed in 1799–1800, the street name in La Rue des Dominicains Irlandais now in Flemish Ierse Predikherenstraat (Irish Preachers' Street) is all that remains.

 Re-establishment of the Irish College, Leuven

-Closed down by the French invaders on January 8, 1797, the buildings were sold by public auction, later they were bought by the guardian Fr.
+Closed down by the French invaders on 8 January 1797, the buildings were sold by public auction, later they were bought by the guardian Fr.
 James Gowan in 1822, since the university was closed he disposed of it in 1830 becoming a boys' school for the duration of the 19th century.
-In 1925 the Irish Franciscans again acquired the site (technically it was owned until 1973 by the Catholic University to issues of foreign organistion ownership), it needed repairs since it had been damaged during the great war, helped by Rev James J. Ryan and his friend from his University days Cardinal Désiré-Joseph Mercier, and helped by funding from Irish-born American philanthropist Marquis Martin Maloney.
+In 1925 the Irish Franciscans again acquired the site (technically it was owned until 1973 by the Catholic University to issues of foreign organisation ownership), it needed repairs since it had been damaged during the great war, helped by Rev James J. Ryan and his friend from his University days Cardinal Désiré-Joseph Mercier, and helped by funding from Irish-born American philanthropist Marquis Martin Maloney.
 In 1927 the college reopened.

+From the 1920's, many Irish students would have studied in St. Anthony's College, taking a undergraduate degree in University College Galway, before moving to Louvain.